Skip to content

 You might remember that there was also a "velocity" \(u,\) that being what the flow matching models predict.
 On the other hand, v-pred is also often also called velocity prediction.
 How do they relate to each other?

-Confusingly, they really don't. v-pred comes from an angular parameterization, where you can find a visual in the same paper here.
+Confusingly, they really don't. v-pred comes from an angular parameterization, where you can find a visual in the same paper on page 15.

 Essentially, this loss is saying that at high noise levels, the v-pred model should focus on trying to make an image, and at low noise levels it should instead focus on removing the remaining noise.